DaelonSuzuka/daelon.dev/content/posts/git_worktrees.md

 ## What's the Problem?

-Git branches are just a fact of life if you work on projects above a certain size: there's just no other (good) way to scale and coordinate effort from multiple programmers on one codebase.
+Git branches are a fact of life if you work on projects above a certain size: there's just no other (good) way to scale and coordinate effort from multiple programmers on one codebase.
 Unfortunately, mandatory doesn't mean *always* mean pleasant, and I'm sure most of you have danced the Branch Shuffle enough times that you know exactly what I'm talking about.

 What if I told you there was a better way?